 Importing a caravan or motorhome & driving on Island roads

-- If you are importing a motorhome to Guernsey, it will need to be measured by Traffic & Highway Services (T&HS) staff, at Bulwer Avenue Office prior to being registered if the vehicle is over 7 feet (2.31m) wide (excluding mirrors and indicators).
-Please contact T&HS on 223400 to arrange this.
+- If you are importing a motorhome to Guernsey, it will need to be measured by Traffic & Highway Services staff prior to being registered if the vehicle is over 7 feet (2.31m) wide (excluding mirrors and indicators).
+Please contact Traffic & Highway Services to arrange this.

 - In order to drive legally on the road any vehicle not currently registered (brand new) must display Trade Plates.
 These can be arranged to be displayed on the vehicle by contacting a local motor sales garage, however, a member of their staff would need to be in the vehicle whilst circulating under their Trade Plate.
 Any unregistered vehicle not using a Trade Plate would need to be lifted and transported on another vehicle.

-- For vehicles being imported that exceed the local size limits (see Oversize Vehicle Information Leaflet available at as a download on the righthand side of this page) an application to circulate the vehicle would need to be completed (an application form is available in the download section on the righthand side of this page).
+- For vehicles being imported that exceed the local size limits, an application to circulate the vehicle would need to be completed.
 A permit is then issued with a planned route and movement times (usually only between 9pm & 6.45am) for the vehicle to travel between the storage/parking location and the harbour.
 Application forms can be found at gov.gg/vehiclepermits.

 - Vehicles that exceed 2.5m wide or 9.45 long will also be required to move under escort only.
-For escort information and fees contact Guernsey Outriders on (01481) 246009.
+Further information about this can also be found at gov.gg/vehiclepermits.

-- One off permits can be obtained by prior arrangement with T&HS for vehicles over 2.31m and under 2.5m wide and 9.45m long to travel to other destinations i.e. campsites for special events.
+- One off permits can be obtained by prior arrangement with Traffic & Highway Services for vehicles over 2.31m and under 2.5m wide and 9.45m long to travel to other destinations i.e. campsites for special events.
 Permits can also be obtained for motorhomes to travel along the coast on a Sunday morning before 6.45am for the purpose of maintaining engine performance.

 - At present there is no charge for the permit.